liferay/liferay-docs/userGuide/en/chapters/16-management.markdown

   the home page on all teachers' personal sites has the same layout and applications.

 Creating a user group is easy.
-Navigate to the control panel, click the *Users Groups* link and then click the *Add* button.
+Navigate to the Control Panel, click the *Users Groups* link and then click the *Add* button.
 There are only two fields to fill
 out: Name and Description.
-Click *Save* and you will be redirected back to the *User Groups* page of the control panel.
+Click *Save* and you will be redirected back to the *User Groups* page of the Control Panel.

 ![Figure 16.5: Creating a New User Group](../../images/server-configuration-new-user-group.png)